rdagumampan/arnis/README.md

 By consistently monitoring a technology stack in our application portfolio, we can perform threat modeling, plan for upgrades, monitoring licensing or decommisioning of projects and tools.

+Supports these use cases:
-- Identify what applications are built on Visual Studio from 2001 to 2015
+- Identify what applications are built on Visual Studio from 2001 to 2015.
-- A critical security report requires all applications using a component to upgrade (OpenCA)
-- You maybe suprised your company uses 3 types of OR mapping tool, 5 kinds of DI frameworks, runs unit tests on nUnit, MSTEST, xUNit etc ;)
+- Identify GAC and DLL dependencies used in each project in your solution.
+- Extensible to suport new trackers and sinks.

 ###Trackers
-Implements IStackTracker which scans the entire folder to perform analysis.
+Trackers scans the entire workspace folder to perform analysis of solutions and projects to build dependency tree.
+To create your own tracker, implement IStackTracker interface.

 - VisualStudioTracker
 Scans working folder for solution files and identify the version of Visual Studio used.